MicrosoftDocs/well-architected/well-architected/performance-efficiency/test.md

 One way to replicate production is to use production data in testing.
 The testing data should resemble the shape, quantity, and rate of change of production data.
 As part of the software development lifecycle, you should copy production data to a test environment (mirroring).
 You should periodically synchronize the data to ensure the data is similar to production in terms of diversity, breadth, and quantity.
 Production data can contain sensitive information.
 You must scrub or mask all sensitive data as part of your copy process.

+**Use performance tooling.** Performance-centric tooling is critical for measuring and interpreting performance data.
+Independent software vendors make performance tooling.
+There's also open-source and built-in tools to use in many cases.
+These tools often help monitor performance of everything from the operating system up through code.
+Some tools are designed for active use during development.
+Other tools are designed to gather telemetry from production environments.
+These tools help generate insights into workload performance.
+You should have relevant tooling available, and you should learn how to effectively use them.
+You should use available tooling over custom solutions.

+An application performance monitoring tool provides deep insights into applications and is an essential testing tool.
+It helps you trace individual transactions and map their path through different workload services.
+After testing, you should use the APM tool to analyze and compare testing data against the performance baseline.

 **Create stable tests.** Performance tests need to be consistent.
 It's unhelpful to compare tests that use different test protocols and methods.
 Use the same starting and injected data in addition to consistent methods and measurements.

 - *Test per flow.* Conducting tests on each workload flow makes it easier to find performance issues.
 - *Test scaling:* Scaling can affect the performance of an application.
 You should load test a workload at various levels of [scaling](/azure/azure-monitor/platform/autoscale-best-practices).

-**Use an application performance monitoring tool.** An APM tool provides deep insights into applications and is an essential testing tool.
-It helps you trace individual transactions and map their path through different workload services.
-After testing, you should use the APM tool to analyze and compare testing data against the performance baseline.

 ### Analyze test results